-Head of power to Delegate: Local Government Act 1995: Power that enables a s.5.42 Delegation of some powers or duties to the CEO delegation to be made s.5.43 Limitations on delegations to the CEO Express Power or Duty Local Government Act 1995: Delegated: s.3.57 Tenders for providing goods or services Local Government (Functions and General) Regulations 1996: r.11 When tenders have to be publicly invited r.13 Requirements when local government invites tenders though not required to do so r.14 Publicly inviting tenders, requirements for r.18 Rejecting and accepting tenders r.20 Variation of requirements before entry into contract r.21A Varying a contract for the supply of goods or services Function: 1.
-Authority to call tenders [F&G r,11(1)].
+Head of power to Delegate: Local Government Act 1995: Power that enables a s.5.42 Delegation of some powers or duties to the CEO delegation to be made s.5.43 Limitations on delegations to the CEO Express Power or Duty Local Government Act 1995: Delegated: s.3.57 Tenders for providing goods or services Local Government (Functions and General) Regulations 1996: r.11 When tenders have to be publicly invited r.13 Requirements when local government invites tenders though not required to do so r.14 Publicly inviting tenders, requirements for r.18 Rejecting and accepting tenders r.20 Variation of requirements before entry into contract r.21A Varying a contract for the supply of goods or services Function: Authority to call tenders [F&G r.11(1)].
 This is a precis only.
-Delegates must act with full 2.
-Authority to, because of the unique nature of the goods or understanding of the services or for any other reason it is unlikely that there is more legislation and conditions than one supplier, determine a sole supplier arrangement [F&G r.11(f)]. relevant to this delegation.
-[F>.
-F(I)].
-3. Authority to invite tenders although not required to do so [F&G r.13].
-4. Authority to determine in writing, before tenders are called, the criteria for acceptance of tenders [F&G r.14(2a)].
-5. Authority to determine the information that is to be disclosed to those interested in submitting a tender [F&G r.14(4)(a)].
-6. Authority to vary tender information after public notice of invitation to tender and before the close of tenders, taking reasonable steps to ensure each person who has sought copies of the tender information is provided notice of the variation [F&G r.14(5)].
-7. Authority to evaluate tenders, by written evaluation, and decide which is the most advantageous [F&G r.18(4)] and either:
+Delegates must act with full understanding of the legislation and conditions relevant to this delegation.
+Authority to, because of the unique nature of the goods or services or for any other reason it is unlikely that there is more than one supplier, determine a sole supplier arrangement [F&amp;G r.11(f)].
+Authority to invite tenders although not required to do so [F&amp;G r.13].
+Authority to determine in writing, before tenders are called, the criteria for acceptance of tenders [F&amp;G r.14(2a)].
+Authority to determine the information that is to be disclosed to those interested in submitting a tender [F&amp;G r.14(4)(a)].
+6 Authority to vary tender information after public notice of invitation to tender and before the close of tenders, taking reasonable steps to ensure each person who has sought copies of the tender information is provided notice of the variation [F&amp;G r.14(5)].
+Authority to evaluate tenders, by written evaluation, and decide which is the most advantageous [F&amp;G r.18(4)] and either: